UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-String values for topical or name subjects will be migrated when a valueURI is not present.
+String values for :code:`topical` or :code:`name` subjects will be migrated when a :code:`valueURI` is not present.

 Here's an `example record where only string values are available for topical subjects - gamble:123 <https://digital.lib.utk.edu/collections/islandora/object/gamble%3A123/datastream/MODS/view>`_.